Michigan State University

 The ASPECT Lab at Michigan State University investigates how the information we encounter, engage with, and act upon is shaped by internal psychological factors and external technological structures.

-Our work draws on computational methods, large-scale data collection, survey research, and experimental design to understand modern communication ecosystems.
-We are particularly interested in how social identities — political, cultural, and group affiliations — systematically influence the information environments people inhabit.
+We draw on computational methods, large-scale data collection, survey research, and experimental design to understand modern communication ecosystems, with a focus on how social identities systematically shape the information environments people inhabit.

-We are always looking for motivated graduate students.
-If you're interested in political communication, computational methods, or platform studies, get in touch.
+We are always looking for motivated graduate students in political communication, computational methods, or platform studies.
+Get in touch.

-Current and former doctoral students I advise and have advised.
+Current and former Ph.D. students I advise and have advised.

 Current